Alaska with Breakside Brewery

 Where else would you want to stay than on the banks of the Good River?
 Set in a field of wildflowers at the entrance to Glacier Bay National Park, Annie Mae Lodge features down-home comfort and hospitality, cozy country-style lodging and home-cooked meals.
 For over 25 years, this beautiful lodge has hosted myriad visitors from anglers to sightseers to adventurers in the small homestead community of Gustavus.
 Wake up to the smell of country breakfast and sleep in the serene silence of the Alaskan wilderness.

 We’ll be getting in touch with the Alaskan wilderness over a two-night camping adventure in between our lodge stays.
-From our minimal yet well-appointed campsites, we’ll be able to hike, boat and kayak to explore the surrounding area.
-Expedition quality tents, including trekking poles, group-size tarp shelters, and the best cooking equipment accompany us.
-The finest quality equipment not only makes camp life more comfortable, it adds a level of safety to trips that could otherwise be relentlessly unforgiving to the unprepared.
+From our remote yet well-appointed campsites, we’ll be able to hike, boat and kayak to explore the surrounding area.
+We've got most gear covered: expedition-quality tents, trekking poles, group-size tarp shelters, and the best cooking equipment accompany us.
+Quality equipment not only makes camp life more comfortable, it adds a level of safety to trips that could otherwise be relentlessly unforgiving to the unprepared.